Grammar Info

 is classified as a sentence ending particle in Japanese.
 In most cases, it is used to convey new information to the listener, or just to add a bit of emphasis.
 Like most sentence ending particles, it is simply added to the end of almost any sentence.

-Despite the regular use of being to convey new information, it is very regularly paired with , to convey the meaning of 'right?!'.
-Literally it means something closer to 'I think (A), and I bet you think (A) too!'.
+Despite the standard use of being to convey new information, it is also very regularly paired with , to convey the meaning of 'right?!'.
+This more literally means something closer to 'I think (A), and I bet you think (A) too!'.

 Caution